-In an attempt to probe further into the nature of the race differences suggested by Tables 3 and 4, columns (A) and (B) of Table 5 incorporate controls for whether the winning bidder (who will tend to be a bidder with a relatively higher valuation for the card than other bidders) came from a zipcode with versus without a threshold level of racial diversity.
-This variable, again, is a post-treatment variable, a fact to be kept in mind in interpreting our results.
-We are interested in testing whether auctions with greater race effects in sale price were disproportionately won by buyers from whiter zipcodes.
+In an attempt to probe further into the nature of the race differences suggested by Tables 3 and 4, columns (A) and (B) of Table 5 incorporate controls for whether the winning bidder (who will tend to be a bidder with a relatively higher valuation for the card than other bidders) came from a zip code with versus without a threshold level of racial diversity.
+This variable, again, is a posttreatment variable, a fact to be kept in mind in interpreting our results.
+We are interested in testing whether auctions with greater race effects in sale price were disproportionately won by buyers from Whiter zip codes.
 Note that this test is noisy to the extent that the level of the sale price depends not only on the level of the bid submitted by the winning bidder but also on the level of the second-highest bid submitted (as eBay is a second-price auction).
 Put differently, the effect of seller race on the level of the winning bidder's bid is only imperfectly reflected in the price the winning bidder ends up paying for the card.
-Nonetheless, as described below, our results map to some degree onto the race composition of the zipcode of the winning bidder, while showing no relationship with other demographic features of the winning bidder's zipcode.
+Nonetheless, as described below, our results map to some degree onto the racial composition of the zip code of the winning bidder (at the same time that they show no relationship to other demographic features of the winning bidder's zip code).

-To determine the racial composition of the winning bidder's zipcode, we use available Census data for the zipcodes of winning bidders for our cards, yielding a total of 316 observations, as zipcode or Census data was missing for the winning bidder in 18 of our sales.
-(In an effort to avoid violating eBay's privacy rules governing "harvest[ing] or otherwise collect[ing] information about users, including email addresses, without their consent," we did not record winning bidders' zipcodes in our database; we simply used the zipcode from the eBay sale email with the bidder's mailing address to access the relevant Census data, such as percent of the zipcode population that is African-American, and then entered only that data in our database.)
-In column (A) [(B)] of Table 5, the regression includes a dummy variable for whether the winning bidder's zipcode was in the top quartile [top half] of the census districts in our sample in terms of percent black; zipcodes that were more than about ten percent [about three percent] African-American were in the top quartile [top half] in our sample.
-(As these statistics show, card buyers in our sample were much whiter than the American population as a whole; similarly, almost all of the sports card buyers in List's (2004) study were white.)
-As columns (A) and (B) show, cards sold to whiter-zipcode winning bidders by an African-American hand seemed to sell for less than cards sold to blacker-zipcode winning bidders by an African-American hand seemed to sell for less than cards sold to blacker-zipcode winning bidders by an African-American.18 Columns (C) and (D) of Table 5 show that no statistically significant effect is observed when we differentiate among winning bidders' zipcodes by non-race traits such as education (column (C)) and family income (column (D)).
+To determine the racial composition of the winning bidder's zip code, we use available Census data for the zip codes of winning bidders for our cards, yielding a total of 316 observations, as zip code or Census data was missing for the winning bidder in 18 of our sales.
+(In an effort to avoid violating eBay's privacy rules governing "harvest[ing] or otherwise collect[ing] information about users, including email addresses, without their consent," we did not record winning bidders' zip codes in our database; we simply used the zip code from the eBay sale email with the bidder's mailing address to access the relevant Census data, such as percent of the zip code population that is African-American, and then entered only that data in our database.)
+In column (A) (column (B)) of Table 5, the regression includes a dummy variable for whether the winning bidder's zip code was in the top quartile (top half) of the Census districts in our sample in terms of percent African-American; zip codes that were more than about 10% (about 3%) African-American were in the top quartile (top half) in our sample.
+(As these statistics show, card buyers in our sample were much Whiter than the American population as a whole; similarly, almost all of the sports card buyers in List's (2004) study were White.)
+As columns (A) and (B) show, cards sold to Whiter zip code winning bidders by an African-American hand seemed to sell for less than cards sold to Blacker zip code winning bidders by an African-American hand, at least when "Blacker zip code" means more than about 10% African-American.18 Columns (C) and (D) of Table 5 show that no statistically significant effect is observed when we differentiate among winning bidders' zip codes by nonrace traits such as education (column (C)) and family income (column (D)).
 The estimated coefficient on the seller race dummy variable continues to be negative in all of these regressions.